F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning: Preliminaries

 Note the second term of the right side of the Eq.~\eqref{eq:actor-critic} is the \textit{bellman error} and the $V_{tg}(\cdot)$ stands for the temporal difference target in it.
-It can be seen that the first term of the right side of the Eq.~\eqref{eq:actor-critic} is actually equivalent to Eq.~\eqref{eq:actor-critic-0}.
-Just to reduce the variance, the critic $V_{\phi}(\cdot)$ is introduced to estimate the expected accumulate cost.
-And correspondingly the second term, bellman error term, is used to fit the introduced critic $V_{tg}(\cdot)$.
-Traditional actor-critic algorithms~\cite{lillicrap2015continuous,schulman2015trust,schulman2017proximal,haarnoja2018soft, fujimoto2018addressing}, minimizes Eq.~(\ref{eq:actor-critic}) where updates the actor and the critic parameters alternatively as follows, The algorithm scheme \eqref{eq:algorithm-actor-critic} can be considered as applying the block coordinate gradient descent (BCGD) type algorithm on (\ref{eq:actor-critic}).
+It can be seen that the first term of the right side of the Eq.~\eqref{eq:actor-critic} is equivalent to Eq.~\eqref{eq:actor-critic-0}.
+The critic $V_{\phi}(\cdot)$ is introduced to estimate the expected accumulated cost to reduce the variance.
+Moreover, correspondingly the second term, bellman error term, is used to fit the introduced critic $V_{tg}(\cdot)$.
+Traditional actor-critic algorithms~\citep{lillicrap2015continuous,schulman2015trust,schulman2017proximal,haarnoja2018soft, fujimoto2018addressing}, minimizes Eq.~(\ref{eq:actor-critic}) where updates the actor and the critic parameters alternatively as follows, The algorithm scheme \eqref{eq:algorithm-actor-critic} can be considered as applying the block coordinate gradient descent (BCGD) type algorithm on (\ref{eq:actor-critic}).

+It is worth noting that when solving (\ref{eq:critic}), the bootstrapping method is generally used~\citep{sutton2018reinforcement}.
+Bootstrapping methods are not in fact instances of true gradient descent~\citep{barnard1993temporal}.
+They take into account the effect of changing the parameter $\phi$ on the estimated value, but ignore its effect on the target.
+They include only a part of the gradient and, accordingly, are called \underline{semi-gradient methods}.
+Although semi-gradient (bootstrapping) methods do not converge as robustly as gradient methods, they do converge reliably in important cases such as the linear case~\citep{sutton2018reinforcement}.
+Moreover, they offer important advantages that make them ofter clearly preferred.
+One reason for this is that they typically enable significantly faster learning.
+Another is that they enable learning to be continual and online, without waiting for the end of an episode.
+This enables them to be used on continuing problems and provides computational advantages.